Scalable Resampling in Massive Generalized Linear Models via Subsampled Residual Bootstrap: Simulation Study

 \section{Simulation Study}

-We report results from several numerical studies to illustrate the performance of SRB under three GLM settings: linear models, logistic regression, and Poisson regression.
+We report results from several numerical studies to illustrate the performance of SRB under three GLM settings: Linear models, Logistic regression, and Poisson regression.
 We compared SRB with classical RB with respect to computational runtime (measured in seconds) vs. statistical error under each setting.
 The root function of interest is $T_n(\hat{\beta},\beta)=\lVert \hat{\beta}-\beta \rVert_2$, and the statistical functional of interest is a quantile, $q$, of the sampling distribution of $T_n$.
-The error rate is defined as $\xi = \lvert \hat{q}/q-1 \rvert$ following \citep{kleiner2014scalable} and \citep{sengupta2016subsampled}.
+The error rate is defined as $\xi = \lvert \hat{q}/q-1 \rvert$ following \cite{kleiner2014scalable} and \cite{sengupta2016subsampled}.
 In order to compute $\xi$ for the simulation studies, we numerically approximated $q$ by using a large number of Monte Carlo iterations for each model (5000 for the linear model and 3000 for logistic and Poisson regression).
 For each GLM setting, we generated $M=48$ data sets and carried out $B=25$ iterations of SRB and RB for each data set.
 This choice of $M$ and $B$ ensures that the standard error of the average error rate is below 0.01 (see the Appendix for a proof).
 Each iteration of SRB or RB involves $R=100$ resamples.
-For SRB, we take $b=n^{\gamma}$ with $\gamma \in \{0.5,0.6,0.7,0.8,0.9 \}$.
+For SRB, we take $b=n^{\gamma}$ with $\gamma \in \{0.5,0.6,0.7,0.8,0.9 \}$. \ig{To perform logistic and Poisson regression, we employed the \texttt{glm()} function from the \texttt{stats} package in R, using the default starting values for the iteratively re-weighted least squares procedure.}